Mickaellah/filament-coding-challenge/README.md

 Your task is to write a React application that fetches the company data from the backend and displays it in a method of your choosing.
 You could display the companies in a table, or as "cards" on a grid, or a stack, you could implement pagination and only show 10 at a time, the choice is yours!

+Start by cloning this repo and committing your changes to your own GitHub repo.

 ### What we expect from you

 - A GitHub repo containing project that fits the brief above, but it doesn't have to be perfect or look amazing!
 The important thing is that you can demonstrate certain key skills.